 If you are still new to bid experiments, be sure to read our brief introduction.
 In this post, we outline a specific use case and show you exactly how it is handled within our Bid Experiments tool.

 Bid Experiment Case Study - Mortgage Example

-Great Mortgage Leads LLC (GML) buys and sells leads for mortgage loans with values up to $100,000.
+Great Mortgage Leads LLC (GML) buys and sells leads for mortgage loans with values over $100,000.
 The market price for such leads is currently between $15 and $25 per lead.
 GML has a hypothesis that leads who seek larger loans resell at a higher price.
 With GML's current bidding strategy, they are likely bidding too low for certain lead segments while overbidding for others.

 To win more bids, GML would like to test a lower profit margin for higher value loans and a higher profit margin for lower value loans.
 After a quick consultation with the company’s data analyst, GML decides to set the breakpoint at $70k.

 - Decreasing the profit margin value will result in higher bid values, hence a greater chance to win bids.